PDO Thread Lift

 Learn More About PDO Threading Today!

-To find out if you’re a good candidate for PDO Threading, call The Center P.C. to schedule a complimentary consultation with a board-certified cosmetic surgeon.
+To find out if you’re a good candidate for PDO Threading, call The Center P.C. to schedule your consultation with a board-certified cosmetic surgeon.
 Call 574-968-9100 today, or contact The Center P.C. online to get started now!